intel-lab-lkp/linux/Documentation/dev-tools/kasan.rst

 If the hardware does not support MTE (pre ARMv8.5), Hardware Tag-Based KASAN will not be enabled.
 In this case, all KASAN boot parameters are ignored.

-Note that enabling CONFIG_KASAN_HW_TAGS always results in in-kernel TBI being enabled.
+Note that enabling CONFIG_KASAN_HW_TAGS always results in-kernel TBI being enabled.
 Even when ``kasan.mode=off`` is provided or when the hardware does not support MTE (but supports TBI).